Does Medicare cover the cost of glasses?

 With Original Medicare, Part B deductibles will still apply and you will pay 20% of the Medicare-approved amount for these services.
 In a hospital outpatient setting, you would pay a copay.

 LOOKING FOR AN EYE DOCTOR WHO ACCEPTS MEDICARE?
-Book an appointment with a local optometrist or ophthalmologist near you.
+Book an appointment with a local eye doctor near you.